XiaoSama1874/VoiceControlRobot/README.md

 - Validates plans before execution

 ### Bin/Drop-off Operations
+- **Multiple Bin Support**: System supports three bin types:
-- Predefined bin location at `(0.1, -0.2, 0.3)` m (from configuration in `config.py`)
+  - `bin`: Default bin at `(0.1, -0.2, 0.3)` m
+  - `red_bin`: Red bin (configurable coordinates in `config.py`)
+  - `green_bin`: Green bin (configurable coordinates in `config.py`)
-- Bin coordinates are configuration values, NOT obtained through vision recognition
+- All bin coordinates are configuration values, NOT obtained through vision recognition
+- Supports commands like:
+  - "pick up the red object and put it in the red bin"
+  - "pick up the green object and put it in the green bin"
-- Supports commands like "pick up the red cube and put it in the bin"
+  - "pick up the red object and put it in the bin" (uses default bin)
-- Automatically releases gripper after moving to bin location
+- Automatically releases gripper after moving to any bin location

 ## Communication Protocol